Information

 Should I withhold food after my cat vomits?

 It is wise to withhold food for a few hours immediately after an episode to let your cat’s stomach settle.
 However, you should never withhold food for more than 12 to 24 hours.
-Because cats are highly susceptible to liver complications when they stop eating, an prolonged lack of appetite requires professional veterinary medical intervention rather than continued fasting.
+Because cats are highly susceptible to liver complications when they stop eating, a prolonged lack of appetite requires professional veterinary medical intervention rather than continued fasting.

 Being a dedicated cat parent means understanding both their physical health and their complex behavioral quirks.
 To continue building your feline care toolkit, explore some of our other comprehensive guides: